airayzing/Help-Docs-v2/tropitech-resource-center/frequently-asked-questions-faqs/bot-installation-faqs.md

 <summary>How to install website bot using java script.</summary>

-Copy the Javascript code from the m1Bot app & Go to y
+Copy the Javascript code from the tropitech app & Go to y

 1. our website's HTML code
 2. Paste the script in the head or body tag of your HTML code